Biden hails prisoner swap freeing Americans from Russia: "Their brutal ordeal is over"

 The massive prisoner swap involves 24 prisoners being held in six countries, according to senior administration officials, who described it as the most complex exchange in U.S. and Russian history.
 The swap took place in Ankara, Turkey.
 Family members were able to speak with their loved ones on the phone once they were in U.S. custody, Mr. Biden said.

-Mr. Biden and Vice President Kamala Harris are expected to meet the four freed individuals when they arrive on U.S. soil, said national security adviser Jake Sullivan.
+Mr. Biden and Vice President Kamala Harris will meet the four freed individuals when they arrive on U.S. soil, sometime around 11:30 p.m.
+ET.

+"We never stopped fighting for their release," Harris told reporters in Texas before heading to Washington.
+"And today, in spite of all of their suffering, it gives me great comfort to know that their horrible ordeal is finally over."

 In addition to the Americans who were freed, Russia also agreed to release five Germans and seven Russian citizens who the U.S. described as political prisoners.